thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - "High river levels this morning may lead to flooding.

-Flooding remains possible through the day on 11 December 2025.

 Flooding of low lying land and roads is expected to continue along many parts of the River Thames between Lechlade and Eynsham.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
-River levels are expected to continue rising slowly through today between Radcot and Eynsham as water moves downstream.
-Further upstream of Radcot, levels are slowly falling.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
+River levels are expected to continue rising slowly overnight  between Farmoor and Eynsham as water moves downstream.
+Upstream of Shifford levels are slowly falling.
 River levels are expected to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Wye in Herefordshire
 - River levels continue to rise at the Ross on Wye river gauge and remain high at Belmont, Old Wye Bridge and Mordiford river gauges.
 Flooding continues on 11 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Peaks:- Hay on Wye peaked at 3.63m on 09/12 Bredwardine peaked at 5.72m at 7am on 10/12 AM, Belmont peaked at 5.35m on 10/12 PM, Old Wye Bridge peaked at 4.66m on 10/12 PM, Mordiford peaked at 4.86m on 10/12 eve.
 Predicted peak: Ross on Wye 4.2m to 4.3m on 11/12 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 12 December 2025 or as the situation changes.